hironytic/HNTask/Readme.md

 ## Error Handling

-When an asynchronous operation failed, you can make an error by calling `reject` function which is passed as parameter (see *Creating New Task*).
+When an asynchronous operation fails, you can make an error by calling `reject` function which is passed as parameter of newTask-block (see *Creating a New Task*).
 If an error has occured in then-block, you can reject the task chain by returning rejected `HNTask` object.

 Both of `reject` function or `HNTask.reject()` take one error object which conforms to `HNTaskError` protocol. `HNTaskError` protocol requires no property nor method.
 You can define your own class for error object, or you can extend an existing class by extension to make it adopt `HNTaskError`.
 In the first example shown in *Example*, `NSError` class is extended.